ziqinyeow/agno/README.md

 ## Overview

-[Agno](https://docs.agno.com) is a lightweight framework for building multi-modal Agents.
+[Agno](https://docs.agno.com) is a lightweight library for building multi-modal Agents.
+Multi-modal Agents are capable of understanding and generating text, images, audio, video, and structured data.

 ## Simple, Fast, and Agnostic